catilus/pachokoban/README.md

 # pachokoban
-The revisited version of the traditional Sokoban game in which Pacho the cat has eat all the cheese to win the game.
+The revisited version of the traditional Sokoban game in which Pacho the cat has to eat all the cheese to win the game.